ElenaMLopez/Pokedex-next-graphql/README.md

 # Pokedex-next-graphql

 Pokedex with Next js &amp; Graph QL, just for fun!

+One nice way to start with next and graphql.
+You can visit the GraphQL API for pokemon [here](https://beta.pokeapi.co/graphql/console/), and investigate more queries.
+You

+This project it is so simple, if you are looking for something more advanced you can see other repos in my profile.
+But if you are looking for something to start with next and GraphQL this is a starting point.

+Hope you like it =)

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).